Labeling Gluten on All Packaged Foods Is One Step Closer to Reality with New Legislation Introduced

 Press Release - Food Labeling Modernization Act of 2021, August 4, 2021 "Pallone, DeLauro, Blumenthal, Whitehouse, and Markey Introduce Food Labeling Modernization Act"

-Food Labeling Modernization Act Bill Text - See Sections 8 and 9
+Food Labeling Modernization Act of 2021 Bill Text - See Sections 8 and 9